ANCPLabOldenburg/megqc_documentation/book/installation2.md

 ## What does the installer do?
 The installer is intended to make the installation process simple and easy, while ensuring every dependency and requierement is installed.
 So, users don't need any technical expertise.
 This is what is happening in the background:
-1. Creates a BIDS_MANAGER folder in you user/home directory.
+1. Creates a MEGqc folder in you user/home directory.
 2. Downloads a compressed embeded python 3.10 (ensures compatibily).
-BIDS-Manager will only work in python 3.10.
+MEGqc will only work in python 3.10.
 We, will give support to latest python versions in th future.
 3. Decompresses the embeded python.
 4. Ensures that pip library is working correctly.
 5. Creates an environment using the embeded python 3.10
-6. pip install bids-manager in that environment.
+6. pip install MEGqc in that environment.
 7. Creates shortcut scripts in your desktop to launch or unistall the BIDS_Manager app.

 ## Installers